ProvisionGenie/ProvisionGenie/README.md

 **Guidance & Provisioning for Microsoft Teams**

-The Baby helps your users gain knowledge about Microsoft Teams and provisions the 'team of their dreams' for them
+This app lets you learn how Microsoft Teams works in general and how you can make it particularly work for your team.
+As Teams is a platform that can connect to a lot of services, we want to make your start even easier.
+We will skill you up and guide you through some questions regarding how your Team should look like.
+As a result, you can request the 'Team of your dreams', which will be provisioned automatically for you.

 ## Features

+// To Do:
+* list features
+* link to Deployment Guide
+* link to Fact Sheet for Admins
+* link to End User Quick Start Guide
+* link to License

 ## Developers

-The baby is an initiative by [Luise Freese](https://m365princess.com) and [Carmen Ysewijn](https://digipersonal.com/).
+This app is an initiative by [Luise Freese](https://m365princess.com) and [Carmen Ysewijn](https://digipersonal.com/).

 ## Contributions